Driven by safety

 Connecting the Central Belt and the West of Scotland, the A82/A85 between Tyndrum and Lix Toll is a vital artery for communities.
 On average, over 6,000 vehicles use this section of the network every day, carrying a mix of commuter and freight vehicles and also tourist traffic during the summer months.

-Unfortunately, the A82/A85 between Tyndrum and Lix Toll has a persistent collision and speeding profile.
+Before average speed cameras were deployed on the A82/A85 between Tyndrum and Lix Toll the route had a persistent collision and speeding profile.

 - 1 fatal and 11 serious collisions over the 3 year period 2014-2016